hyperjumptech/monika/docs/src/pages/guides/probes.md

 On completion, `Monika` will sleep until the next interval to start again.
 At the top of the `monika.json` file there is an `interval` setting.
 The execution will be restarted after every `interval`.
 If interval is shorter than the amount of time to dispatch all the requests, then `Monika` will immediately repeat after the last probe response and any notification alerts sent.
 When the `--repeat` flag is set with a value, Monika will not run indefinitely, instead, it will stop after executing the probes as many times as specified.

+## HAR file support

+HAR [HTTP-Archive](<https://en.wikipedia.org/wiki/HAR_(file_format)>) format is created by Web Performance Working Group and become the standard use in browser archive request data definition.
+Currently `Monika` are able to run using HAR format, `--har` flag is set with path to the har definition file.

 ## Further reading

 1. [Alerts](./alerts)